 Whisk sauce until smooth, bring to a boil for one minute, then remove from heat – add vanilla, almond and salt.

-Pour 1/2 cup almond sauce over the top of the berad pudding after baking, reserving the remainder for individual servings.
+Pour 1/2 cup caramel sauce over the top of the bread pudding after baking, reserving the remainder for individual servings.
 When ready to serve, sprinkle individual serving with powdered sugar and additional caramel sauce.

-- I place the rolls on their side instead of with the bottom of the roll directly on the bottom of the pan because the roll is already browned from cooking the first time!
-If you place the roll with the browned side down, it will most often get very dark brown on the bottom after the additional time to bake the bread pudding.
+- I place the rolls on their side instead of the bottom of the roll directly on the bottom of the pan because the roll is already browned from cooking the first time!
+If you place the roll with the browned side down, it will often turn very dark brown on the bottom after the additional time to bake the bread pudding.
 This also applies to savory breakfast casseroles!
-The simple solution is to bake the rolls on its side.
+The simple solution is to bake the rolls on their side.

 - You can improvise and add chopped nuts and other berries as you like!